lorenzo85/scenarios-ica/security-authorization-http-traffic/step4/text.md

 so that a booking can be placed by external clients.

-First, create a service account resource named `booking-service-account` and update the `booking-service` deployment to use this service account.
+First, create a service account resource named `booking-service-account` and update the `booking-service-v1` deployment to use this service account in the pods spec.

+Use the following configuration properties:

 *service account:*
 - name: `booking-service-account`
 - namespace: `default`

-*booking-service-v1 deployment:*
+*booking-service-v1 deployment pods spec:*
 - serviceAccountName: `booking-service-account`